 What qualifications do I need to become a SENCo?

 You'll usually need qualified teacher status (QTS) and some teaching experience.
-Many schools also require the National Award for SEN Coordination, a postgraduate qualification.
+Should state that the National Award for SEN Coordination is a statutory requirement for new SENCOs in England (within 3 years of appointment).
 Specialist knowledge of specific SEND areas, such as autism or dyslexia, can also be beneficial.

 How do I balance teaching responsibilities with SENCo duties?